Cairi-S/tom-poulson/README.md

 ## TECHNOLOGY ##

+This project uses the programming languages:
+- HTML
+- CSS

+This project was built using [Gitpod](https://www.gitpod.io/)

 The creation of this website would not have been possible without:
 - [Balsamiq](https://balsamiq.com/) - used for creation of Wireframes.
-- [Bootstrap v.4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) -  used for their navbar, grid system and carousel.
+- [Bootstrap4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) -  used for their navbar, grid system and carousel.
 - [Google Fonts](https://fonts.google.com/) -  used for fonts styles, namely Poppins and Raleway.
 - [Font Awesome](https://fontawesome.com/) - used for icons, namely the Download icon on the home page.
 - [Color Tool](https://material.io/resources/color/#!/?view.left=0&view.right=0&primary.color=560027&secondary.color=E0E0E0) - used to select complimentary colors for the website design.
 - [Tinypng](https://tinypng.com/) - used to reduce the file size of all images.
-- [Online-Convert.com](https://image.online-convert.com/convert-to-jpg), thank you for your assistance in converting jpeg to jpg files.
+- [Online-Convert.com](https://image.online-convert.com/convert-to-jpg) - used for converting jpeg to jpg files.
-- [AutoPrefixer.github.io](http://autoprefixer.github.io/), thank you for your assistance
+- [AutoPrefixer.github.io](http://autoprefixer.github.io/) - used for CSS prefixing.
+- [jQuery](https://jquery.com/) - used to reference JavaScript for responsiveness and functionality on navbar and carousel.
+- [Popper.js](https://popper.js.org/) - used to reference JavaScript for responsiveness and functionality on navbar and carousel.

 - The W3C Markup Validation service - HTML and CSS validators.

-### CREDITS ###

-- **Neil Hanna Photography** for use of his press photograph of 'The Last Post' used on the Home page.
-- **Ed Poulson** for his help with editing images on photoshop.
-- **Miki Anagrius** for use of his photograph of Stockholm Chamber Brass used on the Ensembles and Projects page.
-- **Anna Parker @ Fogbank Projects**  for use of their poster designed for promotion of project The Last Post used on the Ensembles and Projects page.
-- **Peter Himsels** for use of their photograph of WorldBrass used on the Ensembles and Projects page.
-- **Kenneth Dundas** for use of their photograph of the musician smiling during rehearsal used on the Contact page.
-- **Sebsemillia** for .carousel-caption code on StackOverflow to align captions to center of page *credited on style.css*
-- My mentor, **Akshat Garg**, for his help and guidance throughout.
-- **Code Institute tutors and staff** for their easy to access course material.
-- The wonderful **Code Institute Slack community**.
-- The **StackOverlow community**.

-### TESTING ###
+## TESTING ##

 - [W3C Markup Validation service](https://validator.w3.org/) - used to check validity of website HTML code.
 No errors or warnings reported.
 - [W3C CSS Validation service](https://jigsaw.w3.org/css-validator/validator) - used to check validity of website CSS code.
 No errors or warnings reported.